crateio/distutils2/docs/source/projects-index.dist.rst

 Attributes Lazy loading
 -----------------------

-.. note:: This is not currently available.
-So you have to rely on the indexes by yourself to fill in the fields !

 To abstract a maximum the way of querying informations to the indexes, attributes and releases informations can be retrieved "on demand", in a "lazy" way.